 Skip to Main Content

 A seizure is caused by sudden, abnormal and excessive electrical activity in the brain.
-By definition, neonatal seizures occur during the neonatal period – for a full-term infant, the first 28 days of life.
-Most occur in the first one to two days to the first week of a baby's life.
-Premature or low birth weight babies are more likely to suffer neonatal seizures.
+By definition, neonatal seizures occur during the neonatal, or newborn, period.
+For a full-term infant, this is the first 28 days after their birth.
+Most of these seizures occur within the first week of a baby's life.
+Premature or low birth weight babies are more likely to suffer neonatal seizures than full-term infants.

 Many of the visible signs of neonatal seizures – such as chewing motions and "bicycling" movements – also occur in healthy newborns.
 Therefore, testing is usually required to confirm the diagnosis.

 The outcomes for babies who have neonatal seizures depend on the type of seizure and the underlying cause.
-Some neonatal seizures are mild and short-lived and therefore do not cause any lasting health problems.
-However, prolonged and untreated seizures can cause permanent damage due to decreased oxygen flow to the brain and excessive brain cell activity.
-Neonatal seizures are often symptoms of a more serious underlying condition, particularly brain injury.
-For this reason, babies experiencing neonatal seizures should receive rapid, specialized care.
+Some neonatal seizures are mild and short-lived and do not cause any lasting health problems.
+However, prolonged and untreated seizures can cause permanent damage.
+This is due to decreased oxygen flow to the brain and excessive brain cell activity.
+Neonatal seizures are often symptoms of a more serious underlying condition, particularly a brain injury.
+For this reason, babies experiencing neonatal seizures should receive specialized care immediately.

 About half of all babies who have neonatal seizures will develop epilepsy later in life.
-Those with seizures related to brain injuries or developmental abnormalities may have further complications, such as cerebral palsy, intellectual disability and other neurological disorders.
-These conditions result from the underlying brain damage, not the seizure itself.
+Those with seizures related to brain injuries or developmental abnormalities may have other complications stemming from the underlying brain damage such as cerebral palsy, intellectual disability and other neurological disorders.

 Neonatal seizures have a variety of causes.
 These include: